ssblucky7/Smart-PDF-Web-App/README.md

 1. **PDF Upload**: User uploads a PDF file which is processed on the server
 2. **PDF Preview**: The original PDF is displayed in an embedded viewer
 3. **Text Extraction**: The app attempts to extract text directly using PyPDF2, with OCR fallback using pytesseract
-4. **Chat Functionality**: User questions are processed against the extracted text using the GPT-4o model
+4. **Chat Functionality**: User questions are processed against the extracted text using the Gemini 2.0 Flash model
 5. **Read Aloud**: The browser's built-in speech synthesis API reads the extracted text

 ## Limitations